Denmark

 The Consular Section at the Embassy of Bulgaria in Copenhagen accepts payments only by card in Danish krone.

-Honorary Consul of the Republic of Bulgaria
+Honorary Consuls of the Republic of Bulgaria

 Mr. Mihayl Stephanov Deltchev